SEND

 Our Graduated Approach

-Where a pupil is identified as having SEN, we take swift action to remove barriers to learning and put effective special educational provision in place.
-This SEN support takes the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the child's needs and of what supports the child to make good progress and securing good outcomes.
+Where a pupil is identified as having SEND, we take action to identify barriers to learning and put effective provision in place.
+This SEND support takes the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the child's needs and of what supports the child to make good progress and securing good outcomes.
 This is known as the graduated approach.

 The following flow chart explains how the Graduated Response is implemented at Moseley Church of England Primary School: